stalyatech/upython-docs/library/sty.rst

 .. function:: standby()

-   Put the pyboard into a "deep sleep" state.
+   Put the simpleRTK into a "deep sleep" state.

    This reduces power consumption to less than 50 uA.
 To wake from this sleep state requires a real-time-clock event, or an external interrupt